Jim Harrison (artist and writer): Art career

-He was a licensee of The Coca-Cola Company for more than 10 years and produces The Coca-Cola Calendar for collectors each year.
-He first painted the company's trademark on the side of an old barn as the 14-year-old apprentice of the elderly sign painter, J. J. Cornforth.
-Currently, Harrison's artwork can be found in his studio located in Denmark, South Carolina, where he first realized his love for the arts.
-His later paintings depict the rural life of the 20th-century Americans including images of churches, bridges, and buildings.
+He was a licensee of The Coca-Cola Company for more than ten years and produced The Coca-Cola Calendar for collectors each year.
+He first painted the company's trademark on the side of an old barn as the 14-year-old apprentice of J. J. Cornforth.
+His later paintings depict the rural life of the 20th-century Americans, including images of churches, bridges, and buildings.